 Understanding the entire process will help you know how to brew coffee beans in their final stage.

-The three roasting stages are the drying stage, browning stage, and roasting stage, in that order.
+In that order, the three roasting stages are the drying stage, browning stage, and roasting stage.

 First, you have the drying stage.
 Since coffee beans are naturally humid, it takes drying them at 160° Celcius for 6 to 8 minutes to remove that humidity and have them as dry as possible.

 However, the drying doesn’t stop there.
-It actually continues into the second stage, the “browning” stage.
+It continues into the second stage, the “browning” stage.

 This stage focuses on increasing the flavor of the bean.
-The focus here is to reduce sugars and start a chemical reaction within the bean to get different flavors.
-The flavor and aroma that you love are what come out during the browning stage.
+The focus is to reduce sugars and start a chemical reaction within the bean to get different flavors.
+The flavor and aroma you love come out during the browning stage.

 2. Understand the Different Roasts